Kakadu National Park: Hiking, Aboriginal rock art galleries and a yellow water cruise

 A pleasant morning hike in Litchfield National Park.

-We went for a swim at Wangi Falls, which is one of the most popular swimming holes in Litchfield National Park.
+We enjoyed a refreshing swim at Wangi Falls, one of the most popular and picturesque swimming holes in Litchfield National Park.

-The Shady Creek and Florence Creek Walks in Litchfield National Park are beautiful hiking trails.
-The waterfall in Florence is absolutely stunning.
+The Shady Creek and Florence Creek Walks in Litchfield National Park are picturesque hiking trails, offering a scenic journey through lush landscapes.
+Florence Falls, with its breathtaking cascade.

-Before our flight home, we swam at the Berry Springs hot springs, another highlight of our trip to the Northern Territory.
+Before our flight home, we enjoyed a relaxing swim at the Berry Springs hot springs, a perfect way to end our wonderful Northern Territory adventure.

 More from Northern Territory: Red Centre